Last Updated on

 Use the Airpura R600 All Purpose in your office or home to eliminate airborne odors, gases, and pollutants.
 It’s ideal for superior quality air purification process and guarantees that the air quality in your home is safe.
 You can use it in a 2000 sq ft area and it measures 22 inches high and 15 inches wide.

 By eliminating VOCs from your home, you help prevent health-related complications for you and your loved ones.
-The above information should help you choose the ideal product.
+The above information should help you choose the ideal air purifier.